 - Be an extra

-Media companies need to know what the general public are thinking and feeling when new TV shows come out, old ones switch time slots or presenters are changed.
-They also need to know things like which news service gives better coverage to the big issues.
+Media companies need to know what the general public is thinking and feeling when new TV shows come out, when old favourites switch time slots, or presenters are changed.
+They also need to know which news services are preferred.

 To find out, they survey a cross-section of the public, whether in a personal focus group or via online surveys.

 The media firms asking the questions appeal to market research companies to find a random sample of people for them.

 You can definitely make money watching TV by giving your views on TV programmes.

 Focus groups are groups of people who are brought together to discuss products and services.